 Another major price driver is said to be the approval of Bitcoin financial instruments such as Bitcoin ETFs and Bitcoin futures.
 These financial instruments allow big institutions such as banks, hedge funds, etc. to invest in Bitcoin without actually buying the currency.

 Some believe that if major market players consider Bitcoin a legitimate investment, it’s only a matter of time until the general public starts investing in it as well, increasing the buying pressure.

 Another main driver behind increased buying pressure is shortage in supply.
 Bitcoin’s supply is capped at 21 million.
-Until today, over 85% of this amount has already been mined.
+As of today, over 88% of this amount has already been mined.

 Some believe that Bitcoin’s halving event will drive up Bitcoin’s price as a shortage in supply of new Bitcoins will occur.
-The next halving event is scheduled for June 2020.
+The next halving event is scheduled for around May 2024.

 Why Does Bitcoin’s Price Fluctuate?